 Opportunities to become a regular supplier can be found by:

 - visiting the Contracts Finder website

-The Home Office contracts with its suppliers on its standard terms and conditions, which apply to all purchase orders unless alternative terms and conditions are specified.
+The Home Office contracts with its suppliers using standard terms and conditions, for example terms and conditions based on the Model Services Contract.

 Transparency in procurement